Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 Logs purged before 90 days (CMMC) or 30 months (EO 14028).
 Affects: AU.L2-3.3.1, EO14028-3, FISMA-AU-12

-Recommendation: Configure SIEM/log aggregator with compliant retention.
+Recommendation: Configure log aggregator with compliant retention.
 For federal work: 30-month hot/warm storage.
-Automate archival to cold storage (S3/GCS).
+Automate archival to cold storage.

 MED